US Topo - 33 of 32

 - Powerlines, oil and gas pipelines, other energy infrastructure -- Except for a few unusual instances, such as the Trans-Alaska Pipeline, these features are not shown on US Topo.
 National public domain datasets do not exist, and even if they did, adapting them to general-purpose maps would be difficult.
 In some cases there are also security reasons for not publishing these data.

 - Landmarks -- Unique landmark features are a surprisingly difficult problem.
-Such features may include buildings, natural features, isolated monuments, points of interest, and even unusual but important transportation features.
+Such features may include buildings, natural features, isolated monuments, points of interest, and transportation features.
 No national GIS database of landmark features exists, and constructing one is problematic.
 Nevertheless, not having such a dataset leads to cartographic oddities, such as not labeling the White House.
 The US Topo project hopes to eventually address this problem as part of the buildings and structures issue discussed above.

-- Recreational features (campgrounds, boat docks, swimming pools, golf courses, etc) -- These are basically the same problem as either recreational trails or structures, discussed above, and some will eventually be addressed in the same ways.
+- Recreational features (campgrounds, boat docks, swimming pools, golf courses, etc) -- These are basically the same problem as either recreational trails or structures, discussed above, and some may eventually be addressed in the same ways.
 However, there are many of these feature types, and most will never be high priorities for USGS mapping.